-As a member of US Oncology Research, Virginia Oncology Associates provides access to the latest colorectal cancer clinical trials in the Hampton Roads area.
+Virginia Oncology Associates provides access to the latest colorectal cancer clinical trials in the Hampton Roads area.
 These clinical trials help uncover various new treatment options for colon and rectal cancers and give many patients the opportunity to receive newly developed therapies or investigational drugs not yet available outside the study.
 Talk to your oncologist to find out if you are right for one of our cancer clinical trials.

 Will My Insurance Cover Cancer Treatments?